DC Universe Trading Card Sets

 1979 • Cracker Jack Stamp Cards

-These were also issued in Canada in Hostess potato chips.
-These sets come up for auction relatively frequently.
+These were also issued in Canada inside Hostess potato chips.

 1987/1989 • Great Heroes & Great Moments in Comics